pmochine/Laravel-Tongue/README.md

     <body>
     ...
 ```
 The above `<html>` tag will always have a supported locale and directionality (‘ltr’ or ‘rtl’).
-The latter is important for right-to-left languages like Arabic and Hebrew, since the whole page layout will change for those.
+The latter is important for right-to-left languages like Arabic and Hebrew since the whole page layout will change for those.

 ## Configuration

 Once you have imported the config file, you will find it at `config/localization.php`.

+**Important**: Before you start changing the values, you still need to set the "main language" of your page.
+If your main language is `fr`, please add this to your `config/app.php` file under `'fallback_locale' => 'fr',`.

+We asume that your fallback language has always translated pages.
+We get the current locale via four ways:

+1. First we determine the local with the subdomain of the URL the user is coming from

+If there is no subdomain added, we get the locale from:

+2. an already set language cookie
+3. or the browsers prefered language
+4. or at the end we fall back to the `fallback_locale`

+>*Note*: The value `locale` in `config/app.php` has no impact and is going to overwritten by ` tongue()->detect();`  in `app/Providers/RouteServiceProvider.php`

 ### Configuration values